 God has put the body together in such a way that he gives greater dignity to the parts that lack it, so that there will be no disagreements within the body, but rather all the parts will be equally concerned for all the others.
 Thus if one part suffers all the parts suffer with it; and if one part is honoured, all the parts share its happiness—1 Corinthians 12.24-26

-Intercultural mutuality is also explored in-depth in this online presentation, which I authored for a intercultural mission conference, in 2014.
+Intercultural mutuality is explored in a wide-ranging graphical online presentation here, authored for a intercultural mission conference, in 2014.

 Bediako, Kwame.
 2004.
 Jesus and the Gospel in Africa : History and Experience.
 New York, NY: Orbis Books.

 Bosch, David J. 1978.
 “Towards True Mutuality.”
 Missiology: an International Review VI (3) (July).